jaimeangelhi/ops-reading-notes/ops-401d10-reading-14.md

 2. Under what circumstances would you choose a network-based IDS over a host-based IDS?

+I would choose a network-based IDS over a host-based IDS in the event that

 3. Name 3 major drawbacks of a NIDS?